bayek0fsiwa/bayek0fsiwa/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...-->
-- 🔭 I’m currently working on `Assassins-Creed-API`
+- 🔭 I’m currently working on `Assassins Creed API`
-- 🌱 I’m currently learning `javascript` and `vue`
+- 🌱 I’m currently learning `everything`
 - 🤔 I’m looking for help with other content creators
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2021 Goals: Contribute to Open Source projects
 - 📫 How to reach me: `You Won't`
 - 💬 Ask me about `Don't ask me anything`
 - ⚡ Fun fact: `No number before 1,000 contains the letter A`